vshotarov/lamya/docs/source/themes.rst

 Themes
 ======
-Themes are an integral part of any static site generation framework and as such pygeon has a framework for customizing themes via the :ref:`theme options` argument, but other than pygeon tries to stay away from the theme as much as possible, as that aspect is very specific to the site itself.
+Themes are an integral part of any static site generation framework and as such pygeon has a framework for customizing themes via the :ref:`theme options<cli_reference_theme-options>` arguments, but other than pygeon tries to stay away from the theme as much as possible, as that aspect is very specific to the site itself.